craigbridges/craigbridges.github.io/_posts/2020-02-05-one-man-team.markdown

 It wasn't until relatively recently that I started to work in dev teams of 2 or more people.
 In fact, our dev team is still quite small at just 6 people (although we plan to increase this to about 8 very soon).

-So one of the challenges I faced was adapting to working in teams.
-This is normally not an issue for most devs/engineers because they would usually start out in a team.
+One of the challenges I faced was adapting to working within a team.
+This is normally not an issue for most devs/engineers because they would usually start their careers working in a team.
 Having worked on big projects both on my own and in a team, I have been able to see things from both sides.
 There are naturally pros and cons of both and I am going to discuss these below.

 ## Working Individually